vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/tools-optimizations/merkle-tree.md

     </table>

 - `0 ...
-0` - zero padding to get 16 inputs to poseidon hash in total, in this case 10 additional zero values
+0` - Zero padding to get 16 inputs to the poseidon hash; in this case, there are 10 additional zero values.

 ### Branches